-Because some of these moles may in the future develop into malignant lesions or melanoma, a malignant and deadly skin cancer.
+Because some of these moles may in the future develop into malignant lesions or melanoma, a malignant and deadly form of skin cancer.

 DYSPLASTIC MOLE (informal mole)

-These are the common benign mole, which look like melanoma.
+These are common benign moles, which look like melanoma.
 People with dysplastic moles are more likely to develop single or multiple melanomas.
 The greater the number of these moles that a person has, the higher the risk.